provideplatform/nchain/README.md

 ##### `GET /api/v1/contracts`

 Enumerate managed smart contracts.
-Each `Contract` contains a `params` object which includes `Network`-specific descriptors.
+Each `Contract` contains a `params` object which includes `Network`-specific descriptors. `Token` contracts can be filtered from the response by passing a query string with the `filter_tokens` parameter set to `true`.

 ```
 [prvd@vpc ~]# curl -v https://goldmine.provide.services/api/v1/contracts